eightsmile/cfa/Equity.md

 - DDM is most **suitable** when an investor takes a **noncontrol perspective** because he does **not** have the ability to meaningfully influence the timing or magnitude of a company’s **cash flows and is therefore reliant on dividend policy.**
 - DCF could be used for controlling interest.

+- If a company has intense capital demands — for example a company does based on its investment cash flows exceeding its operating ones — it may have negative free cash flow and be unable to pay dividends.
+In this situation, a **residual income model** would be the most appropriate model to use.
+- The residual income model considers the opportunity cost to an investor of investing in a stock, not a dividend discount model.

 ### DCF

 #### FCFF & FCFE